 An example of the required price and service transparency can be found below.
-The example does not go beyond the mandatory rules for this type of work.
+The example does not go beyond the mandatory rules.
 However, we encourage you to do so where appropriate - for example, if barristers in chambers are not authorised to conduct litigation, stating that Public Access clients will need to conduct litigation themselves where necessary.
-This guidance includes additional best practice on transparency to help you to do so.
+This guidance includes additional best practice on transparency to help you to do that.